zhouandrewc/fanfic-nlp/README.md

 * [Notebooks](notebooks)

-Notebooks for scraping, preprocessing, modeling, and clustering.
+Notebooks for scraping, preprocessing, modeling, and clustering (project 4) and text generation (project 5).

 * [Application](app)

-A Streamlit app that implementing a recommender system for fanfiction.
-Currently not deployed (17 November 2020) but intend to do so soon.
+A Streamlit app with a recommender, generator, and analyzer for fanfiction.
+Includes a separate [util](app/util) directory for utility functions for the visual analytics app.

 * [Presentation](presentation)